 In the event the staff was a composition of British and refugee teachers.
 Names can be put to some of them:

-- Mr Stegall: A Senior Master in the early days was.
+- Mr Stegall: A Senior Master in the early days.
 He took all ID photographs and developed them with Norbert Abeles in a darkroom in a basement near Mr Coleman’s flat.
 He moved to another school and was replaced by

 - Mr William Farrington Drew: Senior House Master and teacher of English and Maths.

-- Rabbi Joseph Hans Heinemann and Rabbi Torry Foerder: covered Hebrew studies.
+- Rabbi Joseph Hans Heinemann and Rabbi Torry Foerder: covered religious matters.

-- Rev. Bernhard Cherrick: replaced Charles Maxwell as Headmaster and also gave private lessons in Judaism.
+- Rev. Bernhard Cherrick: replaced Charles Maxwell as Headmaster and also gave lessons in Judaism.

 - Mr Walters: was a Spanish teacher but taught English, as the former was not needed.
 He was a conscientious objector.